TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-reporting-troubleshoot-retention.md

 <properties
-    pageTitle="How can I see more than 30 days of report data?" description="How can I see more than 30 days of report data?" service="microsoft.aad"
+    pageTitle="I can't see more than 30 days of report data " description="How can I see more than 30 days of report data?" service="microsoft.aad"
     resource="Microsoft_AAD_IAM"